phannhat17/mini-project-optimization/README.md

 - Heuristic gives the best results in both cost and run time.

 ## Figure
-We have generated 13 figures (data from 7 to 24) for the results of CP solver **(because the running time is quite long for the large input data)** and all figures for Heuristic solver (No MIP because it take so long)
+We have generated 13 figures **(just data sizes from 7 to 24; larger ones are quite slow)** for the results of the CP solver and all figures for the Heuristic solver (none for the MIP due to its long running time).

-You can generate by running this command:
+You can generate with this command:
 ```
 ./script/gen_figure.sh {mode}
 ```